MiguelMSandin/phylogeniesQuickStart/README.md

 Bear in mind that this is a quick practical guide for phylogenetic inferenceo of nucleotide sequences.
 I tried to explain only important or crucial concepts for a non-expert audience, so these lines are far from exhaustive and very simplified.

+For a rendered version of this readme, have a look at the book at: [https://MiguelMSandin.github.io/phylogeniesQuickStart/](https://MiguelMSandin.github.io/phylogeniesQuickStart/)

 ## Dependencies and softwares used for:
 - **Sequence visualization**: [AliView](https://ormbunkar.se/aliview/) or a much simpler and faster option [SeaView](http://doua.prabi.fr/software/seaview)
 - **Sequence alignments**: [MAFFT](https://mafft.cbrc.jp/alignment/software/)